 24 months of cooperative work experience prepares students for the jobs involving advanced materials, fabrication, and nanobiosystems.

-Four main theme areas are gradually developed as our students progress through a carefully designed curriculum, taught by accomplished faculty members with multifaceted nanotechnology expertise, augmented by extensive hands-on experience in state-of-the-art laboratory facilities, and linked to the workplace via the world’s greatest co-operative education program.
+Four main theme areas are gradually developed as students progress through a carefully designed curriculum, taught by accomplished faculty members with multifaceted nanotechnology expertise, augmented by extensive hands-on experience in state-of-the-art laboratory facilities, and linked to the workplace via the world’s greatest co-operative education program.

 The four areas of concentration are:

-Nano-electronics, addresses the development of systems and materials that will enable the electronics industry to overcome current technological limits.
+The nano-electronics concentration addresses the development of systems and materials that will enable the electronics industry to overcome current technological limits.
 Also part of this theme area is a new generation of electronics based on plastics, which is expected to create new markets with applications ranging from smart cards to tube-like computers.

-Nano-biosystems, addresses the molecular manipulation of biomaterials and the engineering of nanoscale systems and processes of biological and medicinal interest, such as, for example, the targeted delivery of therapeutic agents and the design of DNA, peptide, protein, and cell chips.
+The nano-biosystems concentration addresses the molecular manipulation of biomaterials and the engineering of nanoscale systems and processes of biological and medicinal interest, such as, for example, the targeted delivery of therapeutic agents and the design of DNA, peptide, protein, and cell chips.